The FourFourTwo Season Preview 2015/16: Leicester

 Without the German’s temporary stint last season, Leicester surely wouldn’t have survived.
 The Foxes didn’t win any of his first five games after joining from Stoke, but Huth was an immediately impressive performer and came to the fore in his new side’s triumphant run-in when they shipped only seven goals in that nine-game salvo.

 Unsurprisingly, the Berlin-born 30-year-old was snared permanently for around £3 million, an astute deal which could save the Foxes’ skins this term.
 “Now the sexy football show rolls into Leicester!” the wise-cracking stopper tweeted upon sealing the deal.
 Sexy or otherwise, the East Midlanders know their new man will do the job.

 What we'll be saying come May

 “How bloody boring.
 A rent-a-quote Italian and all he has to offer are a few jibes about Georgios Samaras’ resemblance to Conchita Wurst and something about Samuele Dalla Bona’s cats.
 And look, no one likes Limoncello.

 “But Nigel Pearson’s turned Sunderland around hasn’t he?
 Even if he insists on spending his Tuesdays in Cornwall at Porfell Wildlife Park.
 Something about making it up to the ostriches...”

-To see where FourFourTwo think Leicester will finish – along with a bespoke two-page preview – get our special new season issue, which will be out soon.
+To see where FourFourTwo think Leicester will finish – along with a bespoke two-page preview – get our special new season issue, out Saturday 1 August.